Anne Guerrant

-Anne Guerrant (born November 28, 1948), also known as Mona Anne Guerrant, is an American retired professional tennis player.
+Anne Guerrant (born November 28, 1948), born as Ramona "Mona" Anne Schallau, is an American retired professional tennis player.

-Guerrant was the winner of four singles titles in Portland, South Florida, and in Wellington and Auckland, New Zealand.
-She won many doubles titles on the pro tour with several different partners including Ann Kiyomura and Kerry Reid with whom she won the Australian Open doubles title in 1977.
+Guerrant was the winner of four singles titles in Portland (1973), South Florida, and in Wellington and Auckland, New Zealand (1972).
+She won many doubles titles on the pro tour with several different partners including Ann Kiyomura and Kerry Reid with whom she won the Australian Open doubles title in 1977, a title that they shared with Evonne Cawley and Helen Cawley (the final was never played, because of rain).
 She was a women's doubles and mixed doubles standout in World Team Tennis and was part of the #1 women's doubles team in the League with Billie Jean King in 1975 and the #1 mixed doubles team with Ross Case in 1978.
 Anne retired from the pro tour in 1980, and since then she has also won one world and fourteen age group National Singles Championships as of 2016.
 She is a retired real estate entrepreneur, a philanthropist, and author of How to Be Richer Than Your Parents, a book about finances for high schoolers and young adults.